-There has been so much going on around the world and that is why in today’s post, I am sharing a life update.
+There has been so much going on worldwide.
 Things are starting to look brighter again because the government are easing the Lockdown process very slowly.
 I thought this was the right time to share my thoughts on everything that’s been going on in my life during this Pandemic.

-Won’t Let Go, Life Update
+Won’t Let Go – Life Update

 Black Lives Matter

-Read more on Black Lives Matter
+Read more on Black Lives Matter.

 My family and I have decided to relocate to Nigeria for at least a year.
-We have had a lot of family discussions about everything that has happened and how it has affected us a family.
-We decided we need a break from everything.
-A new lifestyle all together in Nigeria.
-This decision was not made out of the blue, we’ve always had it in mind but never dared to do it.
-So I think Covid-19 has given us a boost.
-I know it’s a big risk especially during this time, but it might just be what we need to reconnect and grow together as a family.
+We have had many family discussions about everything that has happened and how it has affected us.
+We decided we needed a break from everything—a new lifestyle altogether in Nigeria.
+We’ve always had it in mind but never dared to do it.
+So I think Covid-19 has given us a boast that we needed.
+I know it’s a significant risk, especially during this time, but it might just be what we need to reconnect and grow together as a family.
 Also, it will help my daughter and me to learn more about our culture.

-I think I should stop there now.
+I should stop there now.
 This post has gone longer than I expected.